-Houthis warn ‘fingers on the trigger’ as US-Israeli war on Iran continues
+Houthis warn ‘fingers on the trigger’ as US-Israel war on Iran continues

 In his speech on Friday, Saree also said the group would not allow the Red Sea to be used to carry out “hostile operations” against Iran or any Muslim country.

-He warned against any further tightening of what he described as “the blockade on Yemen.”
+He warned against any further tightening of what he described as “the blockade on Yemen”.

-Saree called for an immediate halt to US and Israeli attacks on Iran, the Palestinian territories, Lebanon and Iraq.
+Saree called for an immediate halt to US and Israeli attacks on Iran, the Palestinian territory, Lebanon and Iraq.